-Building surveyors offer professional advice on all factors affecting existing buildings such as building defects, alterations, renovations and extensions.
+Building surveyors offer professional advice on factors affecting existing buildings such as building defects, alterations, renovations and extensions, as well as on the design and construction of new buildings.
 They work mostly on site to monitor the performance of structures and devise ways to improve them or correct flaws in their design.

-Surveyors work along side local planning bodies, clients, construction workers, and other professinals to ensure projects meet the relevant safety, sustainability and preservation standards.
+Surveyors work alongside local planning bodies, clients, construction workers and other professionals to ensure projects meet the relevant safety, sustainability and preservation standards.

 Typical activities of the role include:

-- Advising clients about building/property issues including technical, financial, legal, environmental, building regulation and restoration matters.
+- advising clients about building/property issues, which can include technical, financial, legal, environmental/sustainability, building regulation and restoration matters

-- Monitoring the deterioration of a property and taking steps to abate it.
+- monitoring the deterioration or defects of a property and offering advice on repair work

 - Housing associations